getify/You-Dont-Know-JS/types & grammar/ch1.md

 }
 ```

+Weird, huh?
+But it works!

 `NaN`s are probably a reality in a lot of real-world JS programs, either on purpose or by accident.
-It's a good idea to use a reliable test, like `Number.isNaN(..)` as provided (or polyfilled), to recognize them properly.
+It's a really good idea to use a reliable test, like `Number.isNaN(..)` as provided (or polyfilled), to recognize them properly.

-If you're currently using just `isNaN(..)` in any program, the sad reality is your program *has a bug*, even if you haven't been bitten by it yet!
+If you're currently using just `isNaN(..)` in a program, the sad reality is your program *has a bug*, even if you haven't been bitten by it yet!

 #### Infinities